-Ipamorelin is a synthetic pentapeptide (Aib-His-D-2-Nal-D-Phe-Lys-NH2) that functions as a selective growth hormone secretagogue by agonizing the ghrelin/GHS receptor (GHSR).
-Developed by Novo Nordisk in the late 1990s, it distinguishes itself from other GH secretagogues (like GHRP-6, GHRP-2, and hexarelin) through its remarkable selectivity for GH release without significantly affecting cortisol, ACTH, prolactin, or aldosterone levels [1].
+Ipamorelin is a five-amino-acid synthetic peptide that tells your pituitary to release growth hormone by activating the ghrelin receptor (GHS-R).
+Novo Nordisk developed it in the late 1990s, and what sets it apart from older GH secretagogues like GHRP-6, GHRP-2, and hexarelin is its selectivity.
+It boosts GH without messing with cortisol, ACTH, prolactin, or aldosterone [1].

 Science